 There are many variations on this theme, but here are some basic suggestions.
 Put all into a food processor and blend until smooth.

-- Use 1, 15 ounce can of any kind of beans or 2 cups cooked fresh (garbanzo beans are most popular, but use any kind.
-Even soybeans work).
+- Add 1, 15-ounce can of any kind of beans or 2 cups cooked fresh to a good processor (garbanzo beans are most popular, but use any kind.
+Even soybeans work) PLUS

 - Leave them plain or add other veggies of your choice - roasted red peppers, cooked squash or beets, sun-dried tomatoes, spinach